-That said, Mexico isn't only a recipient of relocated wealth; the robust industry and thriving manufacturing centres in its large cities attract working expats as well.
-As a member of the North American Free Trade Agreement, industry in Mexico is both competitive and prevalent in both the US and Canada, and businesses and employees often transcend borders.
+That said, Mexico isn't only a recipient of relocated wealth.
+The robust industry and thriving manufacturing centres in its large cities attract working expats as well.
+As a member of the North American Free Trade Agreement, industry in Mexico is both competitive and prevalent in both the USA and Canada, and businesses and employees often transcend borders.

 As a developing country, there are a few concerns for expats moving to Mexico, and sometimes headlines of health scares and violence have overshadowed Mexico's usual international status as a tourist oasis.

 The real Mexico, expats will find, lies somewhere in the middle of these two polarities.
-Expats shouldn't expect the infrastructure and gears of bureaucracy to run as smoothly as in their home countries; however, expats can afford a quality of life not usually attainable at home.
+Expats shouldn't expect the infrastructure and gears of bureaucracy to run as smoothly as in their home countries.
+However, expats can often afford a quality of life not usually attainable at home.

-Furthermore, while poor sanitation and heath crises are unfortunately fairly common, private healthcare in Mexico is cheap and first-rate, attracting hordes of Americans not content with that in their own country.
+Furthermore, while poor sanitation and health crises are unfortunately fairly common, private healthcare in Mexico is cheap and first-rate, attracting hordes of Americans not content with that in their own country.

-Crime and violence in Mexico is rife, particularly in the large cities, but violence is rarely directed at foreigners.
+Crime and violence in Mexico are rife, particularly in large cities, but violence is rarely directed at foreigners.
 Crime is less of a concern in ocean-side retirement communities or resort cities.

-All in all, a welcoming government (happy to boost its economy), warm weather, cheap beach-side property and a very favourable exchange rate and cost of living, ensure (at least in part) a luxurious lifestyle for many expats, and a dream emigration destination for others.
+All in all, a welcoming government, warm weather, cheap beach-side property and a very favourable exchange rate and cost of living, ensure a luxurious lifestyle for many expats, and a dream emigration destination for others.